BiswarupDey009/Clique_Bait_SQL_Project/README.md

 •	Your task is to identify the number of users who have made a purchase and order them in descending order based on their order counts.
 •	Your task is to analyse the user behaviour in terms of visiting the pages and identifying the page that each user visits the most.

-Check out the Answers

-Conclusion:
-Through comprehensive data analysis and innovative solutions, this case study aims to empower Clique Bait with actionable insights.
-By focusing on funnel fallout rates and addressing key areas of improvement, the goal is to enhance the overall performance of the online seafood store, fostering growth, and delivering an exceptional experience for Clique Bait's customers.